Disability Employment Services

 Upon certification, we provide you with a high quality Certification Folder which includes your final assessment report, certificate, documentation and information about the assessment program.

-The Disability Employment Services and Supported Employment Services Scheme (refereed to as DES Scheme)
+The Disability Employment Services and Supported Employment Services Scheme (refereed to as DES/SES Scheme)

 The Department of Social Services Quality Assurance System for disability employment services and supported employment services applies to three service types: